Quetz4l/spring-move-api/README.md

 Before you begin, ensure you have met the following requirements:

-- You have installed the 23 version of Java.
+- 23 Java
-- You have installed the latest version of Gradle.
+- Gradle
-- You have a SQLite database installed.
+- SQLite

 ## Installation